shiva-cirus/cdap-security-extn/cdap-authorization-ldap/README.rst

      - The attribute to search for namespace membership
    * - ``security.authorization.extension.config.namespaceNameAttribute``
      - The attribute that stores the CDAP namespace name
+   * - ``security.authorization.extension.config.namespaceAdmin``
+     - The Admin group name to provide access to all name spaces.
    * - ``security.authorization.extension.config.userBaseDn``
-     - The base DN for user id search
+     - The semicolon seperated list for base DN for user id search
    * - ``security.authorization.extension.config.userRdnAttribute``
      - The attribute that stores the user RDN